Examples of Action

 Living Wage Support (Support for Balancing Work and Family Life)

-We also provide a 10,000 yen allowance per child per month to employees supporting children under the age of 18, to support a living wage and balancing work and family commitments.
+We also provide a 10,000 yen monthly allowance per child to employees supporting children under the age of 18 to support a living wage and help them balance work and family life.